Top

 EDS-Site-Showcase.png

-Edison Design System is a library of validated design, code and standards for creating consistent, modern, and intuitive healthcare software.
+The Edison Design System is an award winning* library of validated design, code and standards for creating consistent, modern, and intuitive healthcare software.

 Seeking to evolve healthcare – EDS launched in 2020 with both dark and light themes.
 Dark was designed for maximum usability in radiology and for healthcare users based on their typical room light.
 All scenarios and use cases were validated with user testing.